 Antoine Coysevox (1640-1720) was a French sculptor known for his dramatic, dynamic sculptures and decorative work at the Palace of Versailles, and for his portrait busts, which introduced a trend toward the realistic depiction of individual character.
 He used both an expressive and fluid Baroque style, mixed with aspects of Antique style - an unusual combination for an artist who had never been to Italy.
 Coysevox's work was influenced by the bust of Louis XIV made by Bernini in 1665.
 He became a sculptor to King Louis XIV in 1666.
 He enriched the Galerie des Glaces (Hall of Mirrors) and the Ambassador's staircase, and carved the brilliant equestrian relief of the king (c.
 1688) for the Salon de la Guerre.
 Coysevox made over 200 pieces of sculpture, including garden statues, religious works, portrait busts, reliefs and tombs.
-CONSIDER What qualities of the sitter's personality does a sense of movement give the portrait?
+DISCUSS What qualities of the sitter's personality does a sense of movement give the portrait?
 Why might people attack and destroy portrait statues of powerful people?
-DISCUSS What does the gaze and facial expression in this portrait bust tell us about this man?
-What meaning might his clothes and hairstyle have?
-Are there any key symbols in the portrait bust that give us further information about the man?
-What does the material of the bust tell us about the status and use of this portrait?
-What questions might you like to ask this man?
-LOUIS XIV COMPARE
+COMPARE

 Compare the Wallace Collection bust with other portraits of King Louis XIV.
 Consider the impact of the scale, material and colour of each medium.
-Louis XIV by Bernini Explore the influence that this work has on the Wallace Collection bust.
+COMPARE • Louis XIV by Bernini Explore the influence that this work has on the Wallace Collection bust.

-Gian Lorenzo Bernini, Bust of Louis XIV, 1665, Palace of Versailles Image: Louis le Grand COMPARE Madame de Ventadour with Louis XIV and his Heirs
+Gian Lorenzo Bernini, Bust of Louis XIV, 1665, Palace of Versailles Image: Louis le Grand COMPARE

-Think about how power has been shown passing through generations of the French royal family.
+Madame de Ventadour with Louis XIV and his Heirs Think about how power has been shown passing through generations of the French royal family.
 This group portrait references six generations and the continuation of power in the Bourbon dynasty.